 Some people, however, may be dissatisfied at first with the appearance of their nose following a rhinoplasty.
 That is why it is very important to be patient as your appearance will change significantly during the first three months and it can even take a year or two to see the final results of the surgery.
 Rushing to have a second operation on your nose before a full year has passed is almost always a mistake.

 Before and After Pictures

 Please note that results of cosmetic surgery vary enormously, depending upon both the patient and the skill of the individual surgeon, so outcomes for procedures will always be more variable than those for less invasive non-surgical treatments.

 (All before and after photographs featured are real patients treated by highly experienced surgeons, your results may differ).

 27 year old patient, requested bump reduction.
-Nose before rhinoplasty surgery.
+Nose before rhinoplasty surgery and 6 months after.

 Photographs courtesy of Consultant Plastic Surgeon, Mr Christopher Inglefield, BSc, MBBS, FRCS (Plast) at London Bridge Plastic Surgery.